The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 By repetition.

-By doing, case after case, the work he should have done when power had been his and consequences had not.
+By doing, case after case, the labor he should have done when power had still been his and consequences had not.

-Years later, a journalist asked Alma Herrera why she had not simply let Hector Valverde rot.
+Years later, when a journalist asked Alma Herrera why she had not simply let Hector Valverde rot, she answered without hesitation:

-“Because punishment without repair leaves the world in the same condition—only angrier.
+“Because punishment without repair leaves the world in the same condition — only angrier.
 He broke lives with the law.
-Let him spend what’s left of his own trying to free the ones he buried.”
+Let him spend what is left of his own trying to free the ones he buried.”

 That was the truest judgment ever passed on Hector Valverde.